 The summer program presents an opportunity for holistic self-development, cultural exchange, and leadership training through lectures, discussions, and team-building activities.
 It aims to train youth in communicating articulately in the discourse of human dignity in order to engage local and international communities in developing person-centered solutions to global issues.

-World Youth Alliance Asia Pacific (WYAAP) concluded its 12th Summer Camp last June 2, 2018, at Rosepoint Beach in Antique, Philippines.
+World Youth Alliance Asia Pacific (WYAAP) concluded its 13th Summer Camp last June 8, 2019, at G Beach Resort in Bolinao, Pangasinan province in the Philippines.
 Read more about this year’s camp HERE and view photos of our best camp memories by visiting our Facebook Page.

-The 13th WYAAP Summer Camp will launch on January 2019.
+The 14th WYAAP Summer Camp will launch in February 2020.